So, You Think You Love Horses?

 Curb Bit

 [Equine Equipage] A curb bit is a leverage bit worked with a single rein.
 The mouth piece may or may not be hinged and attaches to a pair of shanks on either side.
 These shanks are metal pieces that extend to a pair of rings on either end.
 One set is attached to the reins and on the other end of the shank are rings that attach to the headstall.
 The level action is provided by the separation.
 In addition, a curb chain or leather strap passes under the horse's chin and provides additional pressure.
 Most classical Western bits are of this type.
 When viewing a horse with any kind of leverage bit you have the impression that parts of the bit are hanging down from the horse's mouth when the rider has the reins loose.
 When the reins are pulled back you see the shanks rotate upwards.
 With a snaffle type non-leverage bit you see only the single ring at the mouth.
+There are hybrids that have both a curb and snaffle features.

 -